You can access the user's Legal Hold data from endpoints such as computers and mobiles, and from cloud applications using WebDAV.

 Google Drive data

-If a user with G Suite device is put on legal hold, then the Google Drive data is arranged as follows:
+If a user with Google Workspace device is put on Legal Hold, then the Google Drive data is arranged as follows:

 How the MAPI-based backup of emails data is arranged?

-inSync displays the emails of end users who are on legal hold and whose data is backed up by using MAPI or Exchange Online through WebDAV in the following structure:
+Druva inSync displays the emails of end users who are on Legal Hold and whose data is backed up by using MAPI or Exchange Online through WebDAV in the following structure:

 - Every email is displayed in .eml file format.

 - Every contact is displayed in .vcf file format.

 - Every calendar event is displayed in .ics file format.